dirkpetersen/froster/README.md

                         In addition to the retrieval cost, AWS will charge you about
                         $10/TiB/month for the duration you keep the data in S3.
                         (Costs in Summer 2023)
-  --ec2, -e             Restore folder on new EC2 instance instead of local machine --instance-type INSTANCETYPE, -i INSTANCETYPE
+  --aws, -a             Restore folder on new EC2 instance instead of local machine --instance-type INSTANCETYPE, -i INSTANCETYPE
                         The EC2 instance type is auto-selected, but you can pick any other type here --monitor, -m         Monitor EC2 server for cost and idle time.